 Priorities and Accountability

-The details of funding accountability were not fleshed out when the budget went to the governor.
-Instead, the State Board of Education (SBE) was charged with developing a template and guidelines by March 2014 for the parameters of a three-year accountability plan for Districts.
-The plan, called the Local Control and Accountability Plan (LCAP), must be adopted by each district at a board meeting after consultation with teachers, principals, school personnel, pupils, bargaining units, parents and with the advice of district-level parent advisory committees.
+The plan, called the Local Control and Accountability Plan (LCAP), must be adopted by each district at a board meeting after consultation with teachers, principals, school personnel, pupils, bargaining units, parents and with the advice of a district-level parent advisory committees.
 The LCAP must include a description of:

 - The district’s annual goals, for all students and for each subgroup, for each of the state priority areas and any additional local priorities areas; and